Navy Recruit Training Command Graduation May 21, 2021

-The virtual graduation ceremony for Training Group 26 at Recruit Training Command, the Navy's only bootcamp.
-The reviewing officer was Rear Adm.
-Jamie Sands, commander, Naval Service Training Command.
+Seaman Recruit Anisia Yang, a graduating recruit chief petty officer, stands before her assembled division at Recruit Training Command.
 More than 40,000 recruits train annually at the Navy's only boot camp.
-(U.S. Navy video by Mass Communication Specialist 1st Class Camilo Fernan)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Camilo Fernan)

 |Date Taken: